aawajjoshi/Pokemon-Go-Battle-System-/README.md

+# Pokemon-Go-Battle-System

-﻿Given the very sudden resurgence of Pokemon Go this summer, it seems logical to address one of the more common complaints about the game: the battle system (well, and quite a lot more, but let's start somewhere, shall we?).
+Given the very sudden resurgence of Pokemon Go this summer, it seems logical to address one of the more common complaints about the game: the battle system (well, and quite a lot more, but let's start somewhere, shall we?).
 This is a very basic battle system that could be used in an RPG like Pokemon: you have characters, these characters have different moves with different powers, and the affinities of the characters will affect how much damage they take.
 The Pokemon names and abilities can be generalized to work for any RPG that follows this kind of damage system.
 Ordered and unordered linear data structures were used to build this battle system.

-**Methods implemented:**
+## Methods implemented:

  `World.loadMons(String fname)`
 ----------------------------